BluBracket/docs.blubracket.com/content/faq/what-file-types-are-scanned/index.md

 ---
 title: "What file types are scanned?"
-description: ""
+description: "BluBracket scans all text encoded files, as well as many types of archive formats."
 lead: ""
 date: 2022-04-09T01:59:00+00:00
 draft: false
 weight: 100
 toc: false
 tags:
-  - secrets
+  - files
-  - pii
+  - file types
-  - custom-regex
+  - scanning
 resources:
   - src:
 ---

+### Source code and text files

-BluBracket scans for code risks in all **text encoded** files.
+BluBracket scans for code risks in all text encoded files, regardless of language.

+### Archives

 In addition, we also support scanning binary files.
 We support the following archive formats with different compression levels.

 1. Zip
 1. Rar